Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Related work

 \subsection{Theoretical/Effective Receptive Field}

-Hebel et al.\cite{cat_RF} found in neuroscience that the neurons in the shallow layer extracts local features only, and the scope covered are accumulated layer by layer, called the "receptive field (RF)".
-Since the success of VGGNet\cite{VGG}, the design of CNN architecture follow a similar pattern\cite{ResNet}\cite{DenseNet}\cite{MobileNetV2}\cite{efficientnet} - using a stacking of small kernels like 3\x3 instead of larger kernels.
-Some previous work give the theoretical computation of CNN's receptive field\cite{computing_RF}\cite{RF_ERF_PRF}, namely theoretical receptive field (TRF) - under which concept, the receptive field of two layers of 3\x3 equals one layer of 5\x5.
-Nevertheless, some works\cite{ERF2017}\cite{RF_ERF_PRF} cast doubt on this view, since in fact the importance of pixel degraded quickly from the center to the edge in a feature map.
-Later, the effective receptive field (ERF) was proposed to measure the region of input image which could actually impact the neurons' activation pattern.
-Luo et al.\cite{ERF2017} back-propagate the center pixel and compute the partial derivative of input image to examine this region.
-And by studying a sequence of convolution networks, they found the effective receptive field is usually much smaller than their theoretical counterparts.
-SKNet\cite{SKNet} adopts attention mechanisms in selecting appropriate receptive field.
-RF-Next\cite{RFNext} proposes a NAS-based workflow to search the receptive fields for models automatically.
+\cite{cat_RF} found in neuroscience that the neurons in the shallow layer extract local features only, and the scope covered is accumulated layer by layer, called the "receptive field (RF)".
+Since the success of VGGNet \citep{VGG}, the design of CNN architecture follows a similar pattern \citep{ResNet, DenseNet, MobileNetV2, efficientnet} - using a stacking of small kernels like 3$\times$3 instead of larger kernels.
+Some previous work gives the theoretical computation of CNN's receptive field \citep{computing_RF, RF_ERF_PRF}, namely theoretical receptive field (TRF) - under which concept, the receptive field of two layers of 3$\times$3 equals one layer of 5$\times$5.
+Nevertheless, some works \citep{ERF2017, RF_ERF_PRF} cast doubt on this view since, in fact, the importance of pixel degraded quickly from the center to the edge in a feature map.
+Later, the effective receptive field (ERF) was proposed to measure the region of the input image, which could actually impact the neurons' activation pattern. \cite{ERF2017} back-propagate the center pixel and compute the partial derivative of the input image to examine this region.
+By studying a sequence of convolution networks, they found the effective receptive field is usually much smaller than their theoretical counterparts.
+SKNet \citep{SKNet} adopts attention mechanisms in selecting appropriate receptive fields.
+RF-Next \citep{RFNext} proposes a NAS-based workflow to search the receptive fields for models automatically.
 These works show that a proper decision of receptive field could be quite beneficial for networks' performance.
-Recent work also found that enlarging the receptive field of convolution network can lead to better model performance.
+Recent work also found that enlarging the receptive field of convolution networks can lead to better model performance.
 We call them "Large Kernel Convolution Network", which will be discussed later in Section~\ref{sec::largeKernel}.